 Click here to view the full pricing for Sales Cloud

-If you are interested in the practical sales capabilities of Sales Cloud, the 25 minute video below is worth a putting some time aside to watch.
+If you are interested in the practical sales capabilities of Sales Cloud, the 25-minute video below is worth putting some time aside to watch.

 00:00 - Overview of modern sales and how Sales Cloud fits in.

 07:15 - SVP of Capital One, on how Salesforce has enabled business transformation at Capital One.